ryanberckmans/supermaxapidoc/API.md

 * **Notes:**
 We will keep updating this list.
 If you want us to include your token, send us an email.
 ----------
-3. List all transactions of a given token.
+3. List all the transactions of a given token.
 * **Http request:** POST `/tokens/:tokenAddress/txs`
 * **Parameters:**
 ```json